Form an LLC in Florida 2026 | $374 Total | USLLCGlobal

 Florida's LLC privacy is weaker than Wyoming and New Mexico:

 If privacy is important to you, Florida is not the best choice.
-Wyoming and New Mexico offer significantly stronger privacy protections.
+A ready-made Wyoming LLC keeps your ownership off the public record.

 Online filing1–2 business days$0